How To Clear Cloudy Pool Water

 Summer rains, storms, and strong breezes bring in pollen, pollution, dirt, and other particulate matter into the pool.
 For active pools, higher swimmer counts may bring in higher levels of bather waste like sweat, cosmetics, and body oils, which can overwhelm your sanitizer and filter.
 Keep a good supply of chlorine shock and tablets, clarifier and water balancing chemicals to make fast corrections to cloudy pool water.

 Even when the tests are normal, chlorine levels are perfect, the filter is clean, and the circulation is good, sometimes your pool water just needs a little boost to stay clean and clear.
 Add a water clarifier, such as Leslie’s Ultra Bright Advanced.
 Clarifiers bring tiny particles together so they can be more easily removed by your filtration system.
 After adding the product to your pool, run the pump continuously on high speed until your water turns crystal clear again.

-Because at Leslie’s, we’re here to help you create a safe, sanitary, and perfect pool experience.
+At Leslie’s, we’re here to help you create a safe, sanitary, and enjoyable pool experience.